What level class should I take?

 Advanced:

-Check out our newest instructional DVDs!
+Check out our instructional DVDs!